Wolves on the ballot in Colorado a symbol of America's culture wars

 "You would be very hard-pressed to turn any rancher who is vocally opposed to wolves into a wolf supporter," Mr Murtaugh said.
 But getting all parties to the table would yield solutions in terms of better protecting livestock.

-"In terms of the ballot we want to focus on votes we can win.
-However we want to maintain relations with these ranchers and producers because we recognise this affects them differently than somebody who lives in the city who will never have to deal with a wolf," he said.
+"In terms of the ballot, we want to focus on votes we can win.
+However, we want to maintain relations with these ranchers and producers because we recognise this affects them differently than somebody who lives in the city who will never have to deal with a wolf," he added.